TeamLapen/VampirismIntegrations/README.md

 ## Setting up the development environment
-If you would like to compile your own versions or even contribute to Vampirism Integrations's development you need to setup a dev environment.
+If you would like to compile your own versions or even contribute to Vampirism Integrations's development you need to set up a dev environment.
 The following example instructions will setup IntelliJ (Free community edition or Non-Free Ultimate edition).
 If you already have a setup or want to use another IDE, jump [here](#setting-up-vampirism-integrations-in-another-environment).

 #### IntelliJ